5 Channel IR Infrared Tracking Line Follower Obstacle Avoidance Module BFD-1000 for Arduino Smart Car Robot

 Features:

-- Function: Line tracking sensor for robotic applications
+Function: Line tracking and obstacle detection for robotic applications

 Specifications:

-- Response Time: Fast detection, suitable for real-time line following
+Response Time: Fast and accurate for real-time applications

-- D0-D4: Digital outputs for each of the 5 channels
+D0–D4: Digital outputs for each of the 5 sensors

 Applications: